jwatson-CO-edu/CogArch/README.md

             * `[N]` If training examples are not shuffled, then shuffle them, 2023-04-13: Only 1 in ten examples is from a consecutive class
             * `[Y]` If perf still bad, then add trainable params, 2023-04-14: Network is bigger, but trains much more slowly (timewise)
             * `[Y]` If perf still bad, then do batch updates, 2023-04-14: Batches implemented, Learning still stalls at every learning rate and L1 rate attempted
+            * 2023-05-03: Found a potential problem that might have been causing the biases not to update, steadiliy creeping above random performance
             * `[>]` If perf still bad, then double-check gradient math, 2023-04-20: Consider this on good footing until further notice
                 - Resources:
                     * `[>]` [Sebastian Lague Tut](https://www.youtube.com/watch?v=hfMk-kjRv4c)